All Are Welcome

 One on One Interviews

-During retreats we offer participants the opportunity to sign up for one-on-one private meetings with Daniel to discuss your meditation practice or anything related to the path of awakening.
-Meetings with Daniel are 1/2 hour long.
+During retreats we offer participants the opportunity to sign up for one-on-one private meetings with the facilitators to discuss your meditation practice or anything related to the path of awakening.
+Meetings are 1/2 hour long.

 Sign-up sheets will be available on the board at the bottom of the stairs (dorm level).